 Eric Rosen, the co-head of UBS AG (UBSN)’s fixed-income, currencies and commodities business for the Americas, is leaving the bank next month, about a year after he joined, to start a hedge fund.

 Matthew Zola, who is now co-head with Rosen, will become sole head of the unit after the departure in September, according to a person familiar with the matter who asked not to be identified because it hasn’t been announced.
 Rosen, 42, who worked at JPMorgan Chase & Co.
-(JPM) from 1997 to 2010, didn’t return messages to his office or mobile phones.
+(JPM:US) from 1997 to 2010, didn’t return messages to his office or mobile phones.
 The Zurich-based firm has said it will reduce the fixed-income trading business, which will be less profitable under stricter capital rules.

 Rosen plans to start a credit hedge fund, according to a person familiar with his plans.